VR-25/acc/README.md

 ### Generic

-Emulate _battery idle mode_ with a voltage limit: `acc 101 -1; acc -s v 3920`
+Emulate _battery idle mode_ with a voltage limit: `acc 101 -1; acc -s v 3920`.
 The first command disables the regular - charging switch driven - pause/resume functionality.
 The second sets a voltage limit that will dictate how much the battery should charge.
-The battery enters the so called _idle mode_ when its voltage peaks.
+The battery enters a _pseudo idle mode_ when its voltage peaks.

-Limiting the charging current to zero mA (`acc -s c 0`) may emulate idle mode as well.
+Limiting the charging current to zero mA (`acc -sc 0`) may emulate idle mode as well.
-`acc -s c -` restores the default limit.
+`acc -sc -` restores the default limit.

 Force fast charge: `appy_on_boot="/sys/kernel/fast_charge/force_fast_charge::1::0 usb/boost_current::1::0 charger/boost_current::1::0"`